home-assistant/home-assistant.io/source/_cookbook/custom_panel_using_react.markdown

 - It uses the user configuration for the component in the `configuration.yaml` file for rendering.
 - It allows toggling the sidebar.

-All you need is available as a [custom panel](https://github.com/home-assistant/example-custom-config/blob/master/panels/react.html).
-Download the file and save it in `<config dir>/panels/` (you might have to create the directory if it doesn't exist).
+Download the source [here](https://github.com/home-assistant/example-custom-config/blob/master/panels/react.html).
+Copy the file to `<config dir>/panels/` (you might have to create the directory if it doesn't exist).

 Create a entry for the panel in your `configuration.yaml` file to enable it.